-- d.
-Click Apply. - 4.
-Set the Preferred Credentials for all the hosts on which Oracle Enterprise Manager is installed.
+- 4. Deploy the Siebel plug-in and Beacon plug-in to each of the Agents installed in the previous step. - 5.
+Set the Preferred Credentials for all the hosts where the Agents are installed.
 This enables Enterprise Manager to execute commands on the computers hosting the Siebel Application Servers.